19 Bathroom Mirror Ideas for Upgrading Your Vanity

 Photo: Susie Hersker; Design Directives, LLC; Photographer: Dino Tonn

-Take your bathroom vanity to a whole other level, by installing a custom cut-out mirror.
-Though it is possible to DIY a fancy bathroom mirror, it takes a bit of skill and the right tools—especially if you’re adding curved lines to the design.
+Installing a custom cut-out mirror takes your bathroom vanity to a whole new level.
+Though it is possible to DIY a fancy bathroom mirror, it takes a bit of skill and the right tools, especially if you’re adding curved lines to the design.
 It may be preferred to bring your bathroom mirror designs to a professional mirror cutter to create a bespoke frameless mirror for your space.
-Large, frameless cut-out mirrors are generally supported by the backsplash and secured to the wall with strong mirror adhesive.
+Large, frameless cut-out mirrors are generally supported by the backsplash, and secured to the wall with strong mirror adhesive.

 4. Arch Mirror

 Add a touch of class without going too ornate with an arch mirror secured over the bathroom sink.
-The Rosario Arch Metal Mirror available at Wayfair is 36 inches tall by 18.25 inches wide, making one slender enough for many small half baths or a pair for use over double vanity sinks.
+The Birch Lane Rosario Arch Metal Mirror is 36 inches tall by 18.25 inches wide, making one slender enough for many small half baths or a pair for use over double vanity sinks.
 Though unimposing, the gold bathroom mirror weighs approximately 16 pounds, so it’s best secured by mounting the mirror to a stud in the wall.

 5. Framed Mirror